 Main Street's financial statements are prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
-For the three months ended March 31, 2009 and 2008, the consolidated financial statements of Main Street include the accounts of MSCC, the Fund, MSEI and the General Partner.
+For the three and nine months ended September 30, 2009 and 2008, the consolidated financial statements of Main Street include the accounts of MSCC, the Fund, MSEI and the General Partner.
 The Investment Manager is accounted for as a portfolio investment (see Note D).
-Main Street's results of operations and cash flows for the three months ended March 31, 2009 and 2008 and financial positions as of March 31, 2009 and December 31, 2008 are presented on a consolidated basis.
+"Marketable securities and idle funds investments" are classified as financial instruments and are reported separately on Main Street's Consolidated Balance Sheets and Consolidated Schedule of Investments due to the nature of such investments (See Note B.9).
+To allow for more relevant disclosure of Main Street's "core" investment portfolio, "core" portfolio investments, as used herein, refers to all of Main Street's portfolio investments excluding the Investment Manager and all "Marketable securities and idle funds investments."
+Main Street's results of operations for the three and nine months ended September 30, 2009 and 2008, and cash flows for the nine months ended September 30, 2009 and 2008, and financial position as of September 30, 2009 and December 31, 2008, are presented on a consolidated basis.
 The effects of all intercompany transactions between Main Street and its subsidiaries have been eliminated in consolidation.
-Certain reclassifications have been made to prior period balances to conform with the current financial statement presentation.
+Certain reclassifications have been made to prior period balances to conform with the current financial statement presentation, including the reclassification of MSCC shares of common stock repurchased under Main Street's share repurchase plan, which were formerly classified as treasury stock and are now reflected as a reduction of common stock and additional paid in capital in accordance with Maryland law.

 The accompanying unaudited consolidated financial statements of Main Street are presented in conformity with U.S. GAAP for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Article 10 of Regulation S-X. Accordingly, certain disclosures accompanying annual financial statements prepared in accordance with U.S. GAAP are omitted.
 In the opinion of management, the unaudited consolidated financial results included herein contain all adjustments, consisting solely of normal recurring accruals, considered necessary for the fair presentation of financial statements for the interim periods included herein.
-The results of operations for the three months ended March 31, 2009 are not necessarily indicative of the operating results to be expected for the full year.
+The results of operations for the three and nine months ended September 30, 2009 are not necessarily indicative of the operating results to be expected for the full year.
 Also, the unaudited financial statements and notes should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2008.
 Financial statements prepared on a U.S. GAAP basis require management to make estimates and assumptions that affect the amounts and disclosures reported in the financial statements and accompanying notes.
 Such estimates and assumptions could change in the future as more information becomes known, which could impact the amounts reported and disclosed herein.